pavelpasha/s63lib/README.md

-# This is a miniaml IHO data protection scheme s63 implementation.
+# This is a IHO data protection scheme s63 implementation.
 #